dandeliondandy/SelectByVertexColor/README.md

 Selecting hundreds of faces by hand just because they share a specific vertex color is a great way to waste an afternoon.
 This addon lets you do it in about five seconds.

 It adds a small panel in Blender's sidebar.
-You pick a color from a face on your model, click a button, and all the faces with that same color get selected.
+You pick select a face, grab its color, click a button, and all the faces with that same color get selected.
 It's that simple.

 ![Screenshot of the addon's UI panel in Blender](SelectByVertexColor.png)